 - Emergencies: A clogged toilet or leak tends to happen at the worst time.
 Having maintenance contacts on standby in case you need to make an emergency repair is important.
 Having to call a plumber on a Friday night is going to be pricey but part of being a professional host.

 - Supplies: Soap, toilet paper, cleaning supplies and more are part of the cost of doing business.
-Don’t forget to account for the expense when deciding how much to price your rental at.
+Don’t forget to account for the expense when deciding how price your rental.

 Who’s Eligible To Become an Airbnb Host?